remykarem/remykarem.github.io/books-src/business-finance-book/src/principles/permissibility.md

 * Not about choosing the easiest, but choosing something that depends on you
 * Anything that it’s too restrictive, relax, anything too relax, restrict

+Never:
+* Say exclusively that someone's action (even yours) is haram.

 ---

 [^subjected]: Have you not seen that Allah has subjected to you whatever is in the heavens and whatever is in the earth?
 (Quran Luqman:20)